 Extract the downloaded zip file to get the new WordPress folder (note the location of this folder).

-Next, access your site files using Filezilla and open the folder containing your WordPress files (usually public_html).
+Next, access your WordPress installation files using Filezilla and open the folder containing your WordPress files (usually public_html).
 In this folder, you would be able to see the wp-include and wp-admin folders.

-On the left side in FileZilla, go to the location of the WordPress folder you just extracted and open this folder to reveal the various WP folders and files.
+On the left side in FileZilla, go to the location of the files in your WordPress folder you just extracted and open this folder to reveal the various WP folders and files.

 On the left, select the wp-admin and wp-includes folders, right-click, and select Upload.